How do i pronounce your last name?

 Do you take credit cards?

-I prefer checks, but we do take credit cards.
-We do need to add a 3.5% fee to cover our credit card fees though.
+I prefer digital payments via Venmo, PayPal, Zelle or good old fashion checks!
+We do take credit cards but need to add a 3.5% fee to cover our credit card fees.

 What equipment do you use?

 We use Professional Nikon DSLR (Digital Single-Lens-Reflex cameras).
-These include the Nikon D4, D800, D750 and an array of lens.
-If you would like to talk more about cameras, call us... we are passionate about photography and cameras!
+These include the Nikon D850 and D750 and an array of lens.
+If you would like to talk more about cameras, lets chat over coffee... we are passionate about photography and cameras!

 How many hours do you typically shoot?